-Located in Judbarra / Gregory National Park, Gregory's Tree is a Boab tree on the banks of the Victoria River 15 kilometres north-west of Timber Creek.
+Located in Judbarra / Gregory National Park, Gregory’s Tree is a Boab tree on the banks of the Victoria River 15km north-west of Timber Creek.

-Enjoy views of the Victoria River while reading accounts of the early explorers.
-A boardwalk surrounds the magnificent Boab where Baines, the expedition artist, marked the arrival and departure dates of Gregory's North Australia Expedition from the base camp here.
+A boardwalk surrounds the magnificent Boab where Baines, the expedition artist, marked the arrival and departure dates of Gregory’s North Australia Expedition.
 You can clearly read the dates he inscribed into the tree trunk.
 The tree was to serve as a marker should the expedition run into trouble.

-Gregory's Tree is situated off the Victoria Highway, 9 kilometres west of Big Horse Creek campground, via a 3 kilometre unsealed 2WD road that may have some corrugations.
-The walk to the tree is 500 metres, is easy and accessible to wheelchairs.
+Gregory’s Tree is situated off the Victoria Highway, 9km west of Big Horse Creek campground, via a 3km unsealed 2WD road that may have some corrugations.
+The walk to the tree is 500m, is easy and accessible to wheelchairs.

-The Park covers an area of about 13,000 square kilometres in the transition zone between tropical and semi-arid regions of the NT.
+The Park covers an area of about 13,000km² in the transition zone between tropical and semi-arid regions of the NT.
 It features spectacular gorge scenery, rare wildlife species and significant traces of Aboriginal culture, European exploration and pastoral history.

 Caters for people who use a wheelchair.
 Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids)